resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 ## Exercises: Scrape the list of Australian members of parliment, their page URLs, their districts, their parties, and their twitter handles.

-Let us remind ourselves of the handy set of xpath expressions referenced in the prior section.
+Let us remind ourselves of the handy set of XPath expressions referenced in the prior section.

 | Expression   | Description |